 QUEST provides active documentation of the factors that affect estimates the most.
 A special benefit of the QUEST approach is the way it supports re-entrant estimating, because it provides the trail of assumptions that were the basis of the original estimates.
 The result: Better communication, better estimates, and better projects.

 The Estimating Guide

-The Estimating Guide is our proven estimating methodology.
-QUEST includes a paper-based or electronic version of The Estimating Guide.
+The Estimating Guide is our proven Information Technology project estimating methodology.
+QUEST includes an electronic version (Adobe Acrobat pdf) of The Estimating Guide.
 The Estimating Guide provides a description of the use of QUEST estimating templates.
 It also describes the statistical background of estimating, different intellectual models for estimating, and an explanation of the issues, timing and best methods for better software cost estimating.

 The 20 Questions

 Too many people estimate their projects before they know enough about the factors that will affect the estimates.
 By answering The 20 Questions you discover the factors that will have the greatest impact on your project.
 Work with your customers and manager to answer the questions, and you improve project communication and manage expectations from the very beginning.

 The secret to meaningful estimating is to identify and track your assumptions.
 Although QUEST’s greatest contribution is the way it helps you identify assumptions, there are always more to consider.
 This worksheet allows you to record all the other assumptions that will affect the project.